 energy audits by Shasta Lake energy specialists are available to

 residential customers.
 Energy efficiency measures are recommended based

 on each audit and the city personnel follow up with additional visits

 to answer questions and make additional recommendations, if requested.
-To schedule a free home energy audit or for more information regarding this program, contact:

 - Rebate Program: Comprehensive technical support and incentives to facilitate installation of higher efficiency cooling and refrigeration equipment, envelope measures, appliances, weatherization, and lighting.
 The following forms are for the rebates currently being offered:

 - Kill a Watt Power Meter: Residents can check out a P3 Kill a Watt power meters for no charge and for up to 15 days.
 These meter will help display the total consumption of 120 volt appliances, to help residents understand which appliances in their homes consume the most energy.
 Simply complete a Kill a Watt Application and submit it to the Customer Service Department to receive a meter at no cost.

 Since 2009, Tantalus remote-read meters have been rolled out to nearly every customer.
 It is anticipated that this remote meter reading system would allow the City to implement an interruptible load program, time-of-use metering, and other such programs.

 Energy Efficiency Goals and Progress